 Microsoft brought a horde of new changes and features in Windows 10, and one of them is the Windows Store.
+It was later renamed to Microsoft Store.
 It is a one-stop destination for all Windows apps.
 I guess they took a leaf out of Apple’s book.
 Either way, Windows Store makes it incredibly easy to find new apps, install them, and keep them updated, all from a single interface.

 All is cool until the Windows Store stops working normally.
 What happens when you begin a new download and notice that download speed is slow?

 Recently, several users have been complaining that the Windows Store download speeds are either abysmally slow or is not working at all.
 Here are all the possible solutions that you can try to fix the Windows Store slow download speed issue.

 If there is a known bug associated with Windows Store, then Microsoft may already have released a patch to fix it.
 Open Settings by pressing Windows key+I and click on Update & Security to check for new updates under Windows Update.

 Download and install if there is an update and relaunch Windows Store to check again.

 The Windows Store runs on Microsoft’s proprietary cloud computing service platform called Azure.
 Down Detector is a cool site that detects service outages for a number of major providers like Facebook, Apple, and Microsoft Azure.